mkdocstrings/griffe/docs/guide/users/extending.md

 classDef event stroke:#3cc,stroke-width:2
 ```

 Hopefully this flowchart gave you a pretty good idea of what happens when Griffe collects data from a Python module.
-The next setion will explain in more details the different events that are triggered, and how to hook onto them in your extensions.
+The next section will explain in more details the different events that are triggered, and how to hook onto them in your extensions.

 ### Events and hooks